wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-api-access-with-asgardeo.md

 1. In the **Component Listing** pane, click on the component you want to attach scopes to.
 2. On the left navigation, click **Manage** and then **Permissions**.
 3. Click **+ Add Permission (Scope)**.
-4. On the **Permission List** pane, enter the premission value and click **+ Add New**.
+4. On the **Permission List** pane, enter the permission value and click **+ Add New**.
 5. Click the copy icon in front of the added scope to copy the fully qualified name of the scope.
 Save this value for future reference.
 5. To attach a scope to a resource, click the **Select Permissions** list under the respective resource, and select the scopes you wish to attach.
 6. Click **Save and Deploy**.
+7. On the left navigation, click **Manage** and then **Lifecycle**.
+8. Click **Publish** and continue to publish your API to the Choreo Developer Portal.

 ## Step 2: Create an API and an application in Asgardeo

- Follow the [Asgardeo API Authorization guide](https://wso2.com/asgardeo/docs/guides/api-authorization/#assign-roles-to-groups) to create an application and an API in Asgardeo and to enable api authorization.
+ Follow the [Asgardeo API Authorization guide](https://wso2.com/asgardeo/docs/guides/api-authorization/) to create an application and an API in Asgardeo and to enable API authorization.

  !!! note
      - Use the fully qualified name of the scope when adding scopes.
+     - Do the following under the protocol tab:
+        - Select `JWT` as the **Access Token**.
+        - Select the appropriate grant types.
-     - Copy the Client ID and secret of the applicaition for future reference.
+        - Copy the client ID and client secret of the application for future reference.

 ## Step 3: Create an application in Choreo and enable external IdP authentication